Welcome to today's edition of the Rush 24-7 podcast.

 I hope.

-And then the blue blood country club types in the party say conservatism can't win.
+And then the blue-blood country club types in the party say conservatism can't win.

-You gotta do it our way.
+You got to do it our way.

 Why?